 Board members can participate in a board meeting electronically, as long as board members and meeting attendees can hear each other.
 Board members are considered to be present at a meeting if they participate in a board meeting electronically.

 A quorum is the minimum number of people required to be present at a meeting so that the decisions made at the meeting are valid.

 Some bylaws will even outline what will happen if there are not enough people to form a quorum at a meeting.
 For example, if there are not enough people present at the meeting to form a quorum within the first 30 minutes of the meeting, the meeting must be adjourned to the corresponding day in the next week.
 It must be held at the same place and time.
-If there is not enough people present at the meeting to form a quorum within the first 30 minute of the adjourned meeting, then the people entitled to vote or represented by proxy who are present would be the quorum for meeting purposes.
+If there are not enough people present at the meeting to form a quorum within the first 30 minutes of the adjourned meeting, then the people entitled to vote or represented by proxy who are present would be the quorum for meeting purposes.

 Always check your registered bylaws for any further guidance on Quorum.